nuadi/googlecrestscript/README.md

 # Pre-builts

 * **Station Trading Sheet**: [[link](https://docs.google.com/spreadsheets/d/17Sl_YkR7J8AcYX05BrwsBNDP_AjGJTrESjfzVFUtfWo)] This sheet is built to support a station trader who buys/sells products in a single station.
 Be sure to read the README sheet for instructions on how to use and/or modify the sheet to fit your character.
 Let me know if you have any questions or need help.
+* **LP Store**: [[link](https://docs.google.com/spreadsheets/d/1kNuNNus_j1fwIkSm62ADkRdoWmntmGhW5_ndpSJsqBI)] This sheet is build to output an LP Store and then calculate the ISK/LP ratio for all items.
+Blueprint prices cannot be pulled from CREST, so these prices must be updated manually.
+Otherwise it handles everything else.
+Duplicate the LP Store sheet to change the store and then update the Market sheet with the items and prices needed.

 # Setup and Configuration